BurningTreeC/resizer/README.md

 ## CSS calc() Expression Support

-The widget supports CSS calc() expressions in min, max, and default values:
+The widget supports CSS calc() expressions in min, max, and default values, including special variables:

+### Special Variables

+The following variables can be used within calc() expressions in the `min`, `max`, and `default` attributes:

+- `handleSize` - The computed width/height of the resize handle
+- `handleWidth` - Alias for handleSize
+- `handleHeight` - Alias for handleSize

+These variables are automatically replaced with the actual pixel size of the resize handle when the calc() expression is evaluated.

 ```html
 <!-- Leave 350px for sidebar -->